TabbyML/tabby/MODEL_SPEC.md

 The **chat_template** field is optional.
 When it is present, it is assumed that the model supports an instruct/chat-style interaction, and can be passed to `--chat-model`.

-### tokenizer.json
-This is the standard fast tokenizer file created using [Hugging Face Tokenizers](https://github.com/huggingface/tokenizers).
-Most Hugging Face models already come with it in repository.

 ### ggml/

 This directory contains binary files used by the [llama.cpp](https://github.com/ggerganov/llama.cpp) inference engine.
 Tabby utilizes ggml for inference on `cpu`, `cuda` and `metal` devices.

 Currently, only `q8_0.v2.gguf` in this directory is in use.
 You can refer to the instructions in llama.cpp to learn how to acquire it.